-2019 has started with two further commissions from Daniel Hope and the Zurich Kammerorchester (solo violin and strings) – a West Side Story Suite and the Misa Criolla by Argentine composer Ramirez.
+2019 has started with two further commissions from Daniel Hope and the Zurich Kammerorchester (solo violin and strings) – a West Side Story Suite and the Misa Criolla by Argentine composer Ramirez both now completed.

 2018 started with a suite of Gershwin Songs for solo violin and strings, commissioned by Daniel Hope and performed as he toured the U.S. with his Zurich Kammerorchester.
 This was followed by some new arrangements for Sir Bryn Terfel for his album ‘Dreams and Songs’ and some new compositions by Adrian Munsey, now recorded by the Kammerspiel Piano Trio.